 - Doppler ultrasound, to check blood flow to the baby's brain.
 This can show anemia and how severe it is.

 - Amniocentesis after 15 weeks, to check the baby's blood type and Rh factor and to look for problems.

 How is Rh sensitization prevented?

 If you have Rh-negative blood but are not Rh-sensitized, your doctor will give you one or more shots of Rh immune globulin (such as RhoGAM).
-This prevents Rh sensitization in about 99 women out of 100 who use it.footnote 1
+This prevents Rh sensitization in nearly all women who use it.

 You may get a shot of Rh immune globulin:

 - If you have a test such as an amniocentesis.